 When hurt in an auto accident, your first concern should be your health.
 Then, it would be best if you thought about filing a claim to obtain the compensation you deserve for your injuries.
 There are critical mistakes you should avoid to protect your ability to get the money you need for your damages.

 1) Failing to File a Police Report

-Texas law requires you to file a police report whenever you are involved in an accident that results in injuries or fatalities.
+Texas law requires you to file a police report whenever you are involved in an auto accident that results in injuries or fatalities.
 Sometimes, the other driver may try to keep you from calling the police because he or she does not want to get in trouble or go through the insurance companies.
 Failure to file a crash report will make your case more difficult to prove, however.
 The police report offers an official account of the accident and provides details essential to your lawsuit.

 2) Waiting Too Long to Get Medical Attention

 Many people wait to see the doctor because they are unsure whether their injuries are severe or because the visit may be inconvenient.
 Waiting to get medical treatment can be a costly mistake.
 The longer you wait to get medical care for your injuries, the more challenging it will be to prove those injuries occurred due to the accident.
 If you wait too long, you will also have a hard time showing that the injuries are severe.

 3) Taking Too Long to File a Claim